-To earn the one-year LL.M. in Financial Services Law, students are required to complete 24 credit hours with certain required courses and a written thesis (Independent Research) to be undertaken with supervision from the director of the program or his designee.
-All FS students must take one of the following courses: Securities Regulation, Futures Regulation or Regulation; and all students must take at least one independent research course leading to a paper suitable for publication.
+To earn the one-year LL.M. in Financial Services Law, students are required to complete 24 credit hours with certain required courses and a written thesis to be undertaken with supervision from the director of the program or his designee.
+All FS students must take: Securities Regulation and Regulation of Securities and Commodities Professionals.
+In addition, all students must complete the written thesis requirement (through Independent Research for JD degree holders, and through the Legal Writing Seminar for Financial Services Law, for holders of a non-U.S. law degree) leading to a paper suitable for publication.
 Students who do not hold a U.S. JD degree are required to take Introduction to the American Legal System.
 Each semester of a student's program must be approved in advance by the director of the program and no course may be taken Pass/Fail.

-With prior permission of the director of the program, courses from the Chicago-Kent J.D. program, LL.M. program in International and Comparative law, and from the Stuart School's Master of Science in Financial Markets program may be taken to fulfill some requirements.
+With prior permission of the director of the program, courses from the Chicago-Kent J.D. program, LL.M. program in U.S., International and Transnational law, and from the Stuart School's Master of Science in Financial Markets program may be taken to fulfill some requirements.

 Available financial services courses include: